gitlabhq/gitlabhq/doc/gitlab-geo/ha.md

-# GitLab Geo High Availability
+# Geo High Availability

-This document describes a minimal reference architecture for running GitLab Geo in a high availability configuration.
+This document describes a minimal reference architecture for running Geo in a high availability configuration.
 If your HA setup differs from the one described, it is possible to adapt these instructions to your needs.